mmoran0032/reu2016/presentations/day04_notes.md

 - We can read data from a file, write to a file, and save the data in a structure to use later

+- We won't be able to cover all of this in class, but I'm keeping all of the notes in here so that you have some additional guidance for your own study

 Special collections
 --------------------------------------------------------------------------------